How to calculate your solar payback period in Perth yourself

 4. Excluding GST or including government rebate in both the cost and the saving Confirm the system cost in the payback calculation uses the post-STC price (what you actually pay after STCs are assigned to the installer), and that STCs aren't double-counted.

 5. Assuming no degradation over time Solar panels degrade at approximately 0.4–0.5%/year (TOPCon) or 0.55%/year (PERC).
 Over 10 years, generation drops to approximately 94–96% of year-1 output.
-A payback calculation ignoring degradation overestimates annual savings in later years — the effect is small but real over 10+ years.
+A payback calculation ignoring degradation overestimates annual savings in later years.
+The effect is small but real over 10+ years.

 Adding a battery to the calculation